 - Network traffic is not encrypted

 The Biola-Guest network also provides access for devices that lack WPA2 Enterprise support.
-Qualifying wireless devices may have their MAC addresses registered for the academic year to avoid daily guest registration.
+Qualifying wireless devices may have their MAC addresses registered for the academic year to avoid recurring need of guest registration.